Battlefield Heroes: Gameplay

 Battlefield Heroes featured a modified conquest mode providing each team 50 lives and eventually one flag at the start of the round.
 Killing enemies and holding more flags than the opposing army would progressively reduce their number of lives.
 There was also a mode called "Conquest V2."
 The goal of this mode was to take hold of a rocket for 5 minutes.

 Additionally, the game featured matchmaking to keep players of the same level together.
-Developers of the game had talked about levels going as high as 40 or 50, although the level cap never rose higher than 30.
+Developers of the game had talked about levels going as high as 40 or 50, although the level limit never rose higher than 30.

-Like previous Battlefield games, Battlefield Heroes had a class system, which was reduced to three basic classes: the Soldier (a mid-speed, mid-health, mid-ranged, medic), Gunner (a heavy, high-health, slow damage-dealer), and Commando (a low-health, speedy, snipe-and-knife specialist).
+Like previous Battlefield games, Battlefield Heroes had a class system, featuring three basic classes.
+The Soldier (a mid-speed, mid-health, mid-ranged, medic), Gunner (a heavy, high-health, slow damage-dealer), and Commando (a low-health, speedy, high-damage specialist).
 Each class had its own advantages and disadvantages.
-Players could also purchase bandages to regenerate health and wrenches to regenerate vehicle armor points.
+Players could also purchase bandages to regenerate health and wrenches to regenerate vehicle armor health.

 There were several vehicles in the game, all patterned after real vehicles of the Second World War.
 Included were two "light tanks", in the style of the M4 Sherman and the Panzer III/IV.
 Wheeled Vehicles in the game were patterned after the Kubelwagen and the Willys Jeep.
 Additionally, there were four aircraft, two of which were also made to look like the Messerschmitt Bf 109 and the Supermarine Spitfire, and the others were types of helicopters.
-In addition to the vehicle's driver, all Battlefield Heroes vehicles had passenger slots: the tank with passenger space in the turret, the wheeled vehicles with spaces for three, the aircraft with a slot on each wing, and the helicopters with slots on each side.
-All passengers, except the driver, could fire their normal hand-held weapons and use abilities from inside the vehicle.
+In addition to the vehicle's driver, all Battlefield Heroes vehicles had passenger slots, allowing multiple players to be in the same vehicle at the same time.

 Players could be awarded achievements by a mission system which allowed missions to be completed to get Valor Points, which could be redeemed for in-game merchandise.